pautva/co-creation-toolkit/src/content/drafts/geo3d-viewer-builder.md

 2. ???
 3. ???

-### Recommendation for improving the user experience
+### Recommendations for improving the user experience

 1. Summary of the tool introducing who is it for and what it does.
 2. Better documentation that's easier to search